Van Gogh Museum Tickets And Tours

 How to buy tickets?

 Tickets are only available online, as they are not sold at the museum itself.
-All tickets for the Van Gogh Museum are time-slot tickets so be on time and don't leave it to the last minute (if you are half an hour late, you won't be able to get in).
+All tickets for the Van Gogh Museum are time-slot tickets so be on time and don't leave it to the last minute (if you are half an hour late, you will not be able to access).

 Are tickets included in a tourist pass?